TIBCOSoftware/flogo/happyhour/051718/README.md

   * Flynn Script
   * Streaming Action
   * Revamping the UI
-- Hey Flynn, what's up?
-  * Evolution of Flynn the mascot
 - Flogo Powered Project Spotlight
 - Community Advocacy
   * What are we doing right?